How to set up domain control

 Note

-To remove a verified domain from your records, select the red trash can icon next to your domain record.
+If you want to remove a verified domain from your records, select the red trash can icon next to your domain record.

 Step 4 – Choose your domain control settings

-- Send a request to join to a Calendly owner or admin — Select which admin or owner should receive the request from the list provided.
+- Send a request to join to a Calendly owner or admin

-- Send a request to join to a specific email address (such as it@companyname.com) — Type the email address into the text box.
+- Send a request to join to a specific email address (such as it@companyname.com)

-- Deny a user access entirely — Locks the domain so no new self-service signups are allowed.
-Calendly owners and admins can still add and remove users manually via Calendly.
+- Calendly owners and admins can still add and remove users via Calendly itself.

 Note